 - jalapeno pepper (seeded and minced – or, I use jarred mild jalapeno)

-- basil leaves (finely chopped)
+- fresh Basil leaves (finely chopped)

 - garlic, salt, and sugar

-How to make the fresh fruit salsa:
+How to make fresh and fruity Pico de Gallo

 Start by chopping and dicing the mango, watermelon, cucumber, onion, and jalapeno.